0 Scope of Policy

 - only collect and process personal data which is adequate, relevant and not excessive, as required to meet the above purposes; and

 - ensure that your personal data remains up to date and accurate.

 For the latter, we may request you to confirm the personal data we hold about you.
 You are also invited to spontaneously inform us whenever there is a change in your personal circumstances so we can ensure your personal data is kept up-to-date.

 6 Who has access to personal data and with whom are they shared?

-We may transfer personal data to our members of personnel or other entities of the FIDENTIA group.
-Such other FIDENTIA group entities will either act as another independent controller or will process your personal data on our behalf and upon our request (thereby acting as processor).
+We may transfer personal data to our members of personnel or other entities of FIDENTIA.
+Such other FIDENTIA entities will either act as another independent controller or will process your personal data on our behalf and upon our request (thereby acting as processor).
 In all cases, the personal data will be processed only for the purposes set out in Section 4.2.